mrd0x/secblog/src/pages/spoofing-calendar-invites-using-ics-files/index.md

 As for the time its by modifying the `DTSTART:` and `DTEND:` keys.

-# Demo
+# Recap

-The demo starts with the assumption that I've already downloaded the .ics file.
+I'll recap the steps in case you got lost.
+I start with the assumption that I've already downloaded the .ics file.

 ## Step 1